SparkDevNetwork/Rock/Rock.Tests.Integration/README.md

 ## Running a Test
 To run or debug a test, simply right-click the class name and choose `Run Tests` or `Debug Tests` -- but you should probably set a breakpoint in your test if you're going to select Debug Tests.
 Alternatively you can choose the Test > Windows > Test Explorer from the menu to run tests a bit easier.

+# Test Rules

+Tests...

+1. should have method names that say what the test is testing .(ex: NumericCodesShouldNotContain911And666).
+If it fails, you should immediately know what is not working.
+2. must have at least one Assert.  ("No Assert, then it's not a test.")
+3. must test only one thing.
+However, you can Assert multiple things about that test to proof it's true.
+4. must not depend on the order that tests are run.
+5. must not depend on data that may have been destroyed by another test.
+6. must not destroy data that other tests are expecting.
+7. should not be overly complex with many layers.
+(KISS principle)
+8. shall not write to hard-coded folders.
+(C://foo/...)
+9. should always be able to run in a CI/CD (AppVeyor) environment and without specific/manual setup**.
+(Otherwise mark manual tests as [Ignore])

+>     **Human only run-able tests (tests that require some specific environment or environment access) should be in a separate test project and class.